 A fourth oil painting, a downtown skyline surrounded by prairies, is truly locale specific.
 An enlarged photograph showed that George Grosz did observe the Dallas skyline from afar.
 In the picture, Adolphus Hotel, Mercantile Bank Building, Magnolia Building and other downtown skyscrapers were clustered and floating on top of the green prairies in the foreground.
 It strikes me to see the jungles of masculine rectilinear architecture clashing against the rolling waves of greens of the nature.
 The light color palette radiates pride of societal progress – To some extent, Dallasite’s confidence in transformation and growth was seeded back then.

 However, my favorite is a watercolor painting of the downtown nocturnal scene.
-Flower of the Prairie, from which the show is named, encloses the night city scene in an organic form of dark blue.
+Flower of the Prairie, from which the show named, encloses the city night scene in an organic form of dark blue.
 The opaque colors were tightly applied to urban architecture like sprawling stamen of a flower waiting to be pollinated.
 The surrounding translucent yellow color takes the image away from realism.
 It puzzled me as the meaning behind the picture seems vague.
-Was Grosz suggesting the city a mirage of human feat against all natural inhospitality?
+Was Grosz suggesting the city a mirage of a human feat against all natural inhospitality?

-The rest of the watercolor series (mostly downtown scenes) were true gems that would stun our urban planners as to whether Dallas has progressed forward or falken backward since 1952.
+The rest of the watercolor series (mostly downtown scenes) were true gems that would stun our urban planners as to whether Dallas has progressed forward or fallen backward since 1952.
 Magnolia, Mercantile Bank and Republic National Bank Building (under construction at that time) were all featured.
 Each of them has subsequently taken the prize as the tallest building west of Mississippi when they were finished.
 The Arkard Canyon was used to refer to the gigantic shadow created by tall buildings flanking the street.
 To follow the tradition of escalating rivalry between Dallas and Forth Worth, the museum label cites one critic at that time praising the grandiosity of downtown Dallas — “There are windy corners in both New York and Chicago.
 BUT SUCH A THING WAS NEVER HEARD OF IN FORTH WORTH.
 Dallas is the only city in Texas that can boast of one.”

-Eric was more interested in Grosz’s self portraiture – a sincere image of self examination with a clever composition of complete and unfinished canvases as background, sort of Trompe-l’œil in my eyes.
+Eric was more interested in Grosz’s self-portraiture – a sincere image of self-examination with a clever composition of complete and unfinished canvases as background, sort of Trompe-l’œil in my eyes.
 Together with other pre-war illustrations, they give a full account of George Grosz’s artistic output.

 In the end, I cannot help reciting the conclusion label from the exhibition.
 I don’t usually quote a whole paragraph from others, but I feel the urge of doing so after seeing the exhibition, particularly when several proposed major construction projects (Trinity Toll Road or the parking lot near Winfrey Points) have come to coin the future image of the city.